 Well hello there!
 Is it that time of the year again?
 Oh yes, I believe so!
 Just a few days ago, Benjamin Moore announced their color of the year 2019: Metropolitan AF-690.
-That was quite a treat for most – a neutral color at last where designers don’t have to go to any length to convince anyone about its attributes!
+Paint colors of this sort are quite a treat for most – a neutral paint color at last, where designers don’t have to go to any length to convince anyone about its attributes!
 Benjamin Moore after two consecutive years of opting deep, saturated hues (Caliente for 2018 and Shadow for 2017), made a well calculated move to go for a subtle, well composed light grey.

 To be honest though, at first I was a little disappointed, because it is more of an off-white hue if you ask me.
 I felt that there’s no real punch to it.
 I would have preferred another neutral color like beige, a bit bolder and more earthly than a grey.
 Of course, Carven Clay, the respective Sherwin Williams color of the year 2019, might be too saturated for many, yet it embodies an aesthetic that I find myself more drawn to nowadays.

 Nonetheless, I have to admit that the more I gaze at this Metropolitan hue, the more I appreciate it.
 It is definitely easy to manipulate.
 It suits just about any lifestyle and interior styling, acting like a neutral backdrop.
 It is comforting, soothing, with an understated elegance hence, it brings out a delicate softness therefore, I thought it was only fair to look up for images with similar grey toned room interiors to share with you as inspiration.
 The images I’ve selected have been sourced from various brands that are not in the business of promoting this new color, but the point is that they do show clearly how an off-white or light grey hue works in a space.